Federal Financial Aid for Tri-County Postsecondary Programs

 Satisfactory Academic Progress (SAP)

 To qualify to receive financial aid, in addition to demonstrating need, a student must be making “satisfactory academic progress” as defined by federal law and determined by Tri-County.
 This is true for all programs.
 Federal regulations require that a qualitative measure be used as a yardstick to assess satisfactory academic progress for all students who receive financial aid.
 Tri-County assesses students’ qualitative and quantitative progress every semester to determine if the students are progressing at a rate that will allow them to complete their course of study within the maximum allowed time frame.
-Specific program based requirements can be found here, in the program’s student handbook or through the Adult Education Office as the Financial Aid Office.
+Specific program based requirements can be found here and in Tri-County's Guide to Financial Aid.

 Qualified students with disabilities can request and receive reasonable accommodations.